LizMyers/LizMyers.github.io/tfjs01/README.md

 ```
 npm start
 ```
-The main.js file is the where you can change the number of classes, confidence score threshold, and functions that map to your classes.
-When you're ready to publish on the web, be sure and run the following command to generate a new dist/build.js file.
-You will need to upload this along with main.js for things to work properly on the web
+The main.js file is where you can change things like the number of classes, related functions, and confidence score threshold.
+You can see your changes instantly on your local server.
+But when you're ready to publish, there's an extra step to take.

+Be sure and run the following command to generate a new dist/build.js file.
+You will need to upload this along with main.js for things to work properly on the web.

 ```
 npm run build
 ```
 ### Further Ideas
+Consider mapping the four function buttons to the 4 arrow keys on your keyboard.
+This could be used to rotate a 360 degree video or a 3d model.

+Alternbatively, you could map the arrow keys to the walking direction on a Google Map or Real Estate tour.

+Last but not least, following a recipe, mechanical repair, or other "process" where your hands are dirty or occupied would make a good project to contoll with gestures.